-The first is where a Provider replaces one DocumentReference with another, known as superseding - see API Interaction - Supersede for more details.
+The first is where a Provider replaces one DocumentReference with another, known as superseding.
+See API Interaction - Supersede for details.

-The second is by performing a update to directly change the status of the pointer - see API Interaction - Update for more details.
+The second is by performing a update to directly change the status of the pointer.
+See API Interaction - Update for details.

 - Errors with the content (record/document) that the Pointer references

 There are two scenarios in which a Pointer metadata error may occur: